Summary-Source Proposition-level Alignment: Task, Datasets and Supervised Baseline: Dev and Test Alignment Datasets

 \subsection{Source Data}

-We leverage three MDS datasets to create our alignment dataset: DUC 2004, DUC 2007 \citep{nist2014duc}, and the recent large-scale Multi-News \citep{fabbri2019multinews}.
-We selected, at random, 9 topics (4 dev, 5 test) from Multi-News with 3-4 documents and one reference summary per topic, and 6 topics (3 dev, 3 test) from each of the DUC datasets with 7 documents and 1 reference summary per topic.
+We leverage three MDS datasets to create our alignment dataset: DUC 2004, DUC 2007 \citep{nist2014duc}, and the recent Multi-News \citep{fabbri2019multinews}.
+We sampled 21 topics: 9 topics (4 dev, 5 test) from MultiNews, each with 3-4 documents and 1 reference summary, and 6 topics (3 dev, 3 test) from each of the DUC datasets, sampling 7 documents and 1 reference summary per topic.

-\paragraph{Expert Annotations} We defined guidelines for extracting \infounit s and aligning them.
-One of the authors then conducted these procedures meticulously using the DUCView annotation tool \citep{sigelman2006ducview} on a total of 6 topics, evenly divided between DUC and MultiNews sets.
-This expert \infounit~alignment sample set served us for verifying the quality of our crowdsourced annotation, as detailed next.